Railroad Passenger and Baggage Cars

 Equipment Information

-Boston & Maine 1094 is a wood-bodied café car designed for service on the B&M in New England.
+Boston & Maine 1094 is a wood-bodied dining-café car designed for service on the B&M in New England.
 Its interior consists of three sections: a coach seating area, a small dining (or café) area with tables, and a kitchen.
 Cars like this saw use on intermediate-distance or lower-ridership trains where food service would be expected but a full-length dining car was not required.
 In later years car 1094 was converted into a “camp car” for railroad worker accommodation but has been largely restored to its original configuration at IRM.

 Boston & Maine 1094 Details